Feeding for Early Stage Cushing’s Disease

 Foods to Avoid

-Avoid hi-carbohydrate foods.
+Avoid high-carbohydrate foods.
 Avoid over-feeding.

 Early-Stage Cushing’s Disease Dog Food Recipe